thias/puppet-nagios/README.md

 host and service resources, which the nagios server node then realizes to build its configuration.

-The plugin packages used for RHEL with selinux enabled should have the libexecdir directory properly set to `/usr/libexec` in order to avoid selinux denials.
-Such packages can be found on http://dl.marmotte.net/rpms/
+For RHEL, any packages which might be required but are not part of the official repositories or EPEL can be found on http://dl.marmotte.net/rpms/

 When SELinux is enforcing, the `selinux::audit2allow` definition is required to allow some basic nagios/nrpe accesses, though it can also be disabled.